siscia/INGSW2/PITCHME.md

 ## Goals I

-* REGISTRATION Users can register to PowerEnJoy.
+* REGISTRATION: Users can register to PowerEnJoy.
-* LOGIN Users can login to PowerEnJoy.
+* LOGIN: Users can login to PowerEnJoy.
-* LOOKUP Users can find cars nearby a given position, it could be its position or a point in the map.
+* LOOKUP: Users can find cars nearby a given position, it could be its position or a point in the map.
-* BOOK Users can book a car for a short amount of time.
+* BOOK: Users can book a car for a short amount of time.
-* UNLOCK When users are in proximity of the car they booked, the system can unlock it.
+* UNLOCK: When users are in proximity of the car they booked, the system can unlock it.
-* RIDE Users can drive to their destination.

 #VSLIDE

 ## Goals II

+* RIDE: Users can drive to their destination.
-* SAFE AREAS Users can locate safe parking areas.
+* SAFE: AREAS Users can locate safe parking areas.
-* UNSAFE PARKING The system must react to an unsafe parking.
+* UNSAFE: PARKING The system must react to an unsafe parking.
-* POWER STATIONS Users can locate charging stations.
+* POWER: STATIONS Users can locate charging stations.
-* CHARGE At the end of the ride, users are charged a fee.
+* CHARGE: At the end of the ride, users are charged a fee.

+#VSLIDE

+## Goals III

-* PAYMENTS Users can pay bills through the app.
+* PAYMENTS: Users can pay bills through the app.
-* FIND ISSUES The staff can locate cars that need their intervention.
+* FIND ISSUES: The staff can locate cars that need their intervention.
-* SUPPORT The staff can identify and solve car’s issues.
+* SUPPORT: The staff can identify and solve car’s issues.
-* FINES The system can manage fines sent to the company by local authorities.
+* FINES: The system can manage fines sent to the company by local authorities.

 #HSLIDE